-Most of our applicants are individuals with at least a 4-year Bachelor degree (MUST) and a 3.0 GPA, between eight and twenty years of professional experience and significant management experience with demonstrated English proficiency.
+Applicants are required to hold at least a 4-year Bachelor degree with minimum of a 3.0 GPA, and between eight and twenty years of professional experience and significant management experience with demonstrated English proficiency.
 Each candidate will be reviewed as a unique individual and the sum of his or her experiences evaluated during the admissions process.

 Do I have to take the GMAT?

 The GMAT is not a mandatory requirement.
 Because we limit the size of each class to approximately 40 participants, we are able to evaluate each applicant on an individual and very personal basis.
 However, applicants must demonstrate an ability to successfully complete quantitative course work.
 Candidates without demonstrated success in undergraduate or graduate quantitative course work may be asked to demonstrate abilities in other ways (e.g., GMAT).

 Are there any pre-skill courses I can take to be ready for the program?